top of page

-- 2 days ago
+Updated: 2 days ago

-Although training is often non-competitive, there are times when introducing a little healthy competition can be both challenging and rewarding.
-Competition can come in many forms — attending tournaments, participating in in-house Shiai, or joining a more advanced training group.
+While most martial arts classes take place in a group setting, each student progresses at their own pace.
+They work toward personal goals, which is one of the unique benefits of karate training.
+Although training is often non-competitive, introducing a little healthy competition can be both challenging and rewarding.
+Competition can take many forms, such as attending tournaments, participating in in-house Shiai, or joining a more advanced training group.

 Here are a few reasons why adding some competition to your child’s martial arts journey can be so valuable: